aprameya17/Dashtoon-Generative-AI-Assignment/README.md

 -Matplotlib

 3. **Running the Notebook**<br />
-      Open Jupyter Notebook

-jupyter notebook

-Navigate to the Notebook
+      Open Jupyter Notebook, navigate to the Notebook.

-Open style_transfer.ipynb in your browser.
+      Then Open Dashtoon.ipynb in your browser.
       Run the cells in the notebook one by one to execute the style transfer algorithm.
       **Note**
       The notebook assumes the availability of GPU for faster computations.
 Make sure you have CUDA enabled if using a GPU.
       The provided paths for images ('/content1.jpeg' and '/style.jpeg') should be updated to your specific image file paths.